Overview

 Considerations When Using a Private Store

-Unlike Open Store and Deep Store, Private Store data is not directly browsable or searchable within Vaultastic.
+Unlike Open Store and Deep Store, Private Store data is stored within customer-managed infrastructure.

-Search, retrieval, and extraction operations must be performed using:
+Depending on the Private Store platform and configuration, additional search, retrieval, and extraction operations may also be performed using:

 2. Customer Responsibility for Infrastructure Management